lammel-hub/Dayon/resources/readme.txt

   USER_HOME/.dayon

-Running Dayon!
+Running Fensterkitt Support App

-  On the assistant machine (acting as a server) click the Dayon.Assistant link or run the dayon_assistant script.
-  Open the connection port (e.g., firewall, DSL router, NAT, etc...) and note your external IP address (e.g., http://whatismyip.com/).

-  The settings (e.g., number of capture per second, compression method, ...) will be sent to the assisted machine during the connection.
-The assisted has nothing to do except entering the IP address and port number as described below.

-  On the assisted machine (acting as a client) click the Dayon! link or run the dayon_assisted script.
+  On the assisted machine (acting as a client) click the Fensterkitt link or run the dayon_assisted script.
-  Enter the (external) IP address and port number of the assistant machine.
+  Enter the token provided by of the assistant.

 Linux: